EncyclopediaRed/btcamp-87826/content/about.md

           A near-future vision of 10-15 employees to assist with inventory, bookkeeping, sales, support and returns, and government liaison.

-      - title: Our Valued Partners
+      - title: 'Partner: Compost Bag China'
         description: >
           # Compost Bag China<br /><br />